Doctor of Public Health (Dr.P.H.)

 - PHC 6146 Health Services planning and evaluation (or)

 - PHC 6148 Strategic Planning and Healthcare Marketing

 - PHC 6181 Organizational Behavior in Health Services

 Domain: Professionalism and Ethics

-- PHC 6412 Health Disparities, Diversity and Cultural Competence (or)
+- PHC 6412 Health Disparities and Social Determinants (or)

 - PHC 6442 Global health applications in the field